Infratil flags larger dividends after results buoyed by sale of Tilt Renewables - NZ Herald

 At the start of August Infratil announced the sale of Tilt Renewables to a group of investors (including Mercury, which bought the New Zealand part of the business) for close to $3b.

-Infratil owned around two thirds of Tilt, meaning it received gross proceeds of almost $2b.
+Infratil owned around two-thirds of Tilt, meaning it received gross proceeds of almost $2b.

-This saw Infratil pay off all of its debt, leaving a cash balance of more than $1b.
-The company has decided against paying special dividends because "we do not view special dividends as the best use of funds."
+This enabled Infratil to pay off all of its debt, leaving a cash balance of more than $1b.
+The company has decided against paying special dividends because "we do not view special dividends as the best use of funds".

-However Boyes flagged dividends increasing further in line with cash earnings from CDC Data Centres, Vodafone and its Diagnostic Imaging businesses.
+However Boyes flagged dividends increasing further in line with cash earnings from CDC Data Centres, Vodafone and its diagnostic imaging businesses.

 "This approach provides our shareholders with a solid and sustainably rising dividend and enables us to continue to prudently and productively deploy the capital in ideas that matter."